The Many Faces of the Buttercreams

 this buttercream can be used for icing a cake, it is used mainly

-for decoration like roses and for piping borders and edging.
+for decoration (typically for things like roses and for piping borders and stiff edging).
 Shortening

 has a much higher melting point making it suitable for those decorations